chrishokamp/neural_mt/README.md

     cd
     source .bashrc

-At the current verison we need to use *fast_compile*.
+At the current version theano will die unless we use *fast_compile*.
 This has to be added to ~/.theanorc as

     [global]
     device = gpu0